msangel/msangel.github.io/_drafts/2022-07-31-fixing-log4shell-in-multi-war-application-server.md

 - configurable output message format (layouts)
 - injecting contextual information into log messages

 All seems good and useful.
-But developers pay a lot of development effort on things that are used rarely, but can be a source of vulnerabilities.
-Lets explore last listed feature, as it was a source of one of biggest java 0-day exploit
+But developers pay a lot of development effort on things that are used rarely but can be a source of vulnerabilities.
+Let's explore the last listed feature, as it was actually a source of probably the biggest java 0-day exploit in history so far.

  https://habr.com/ru/search/?q=java%20logging&target_type=posts&order=relevance